mlevans0/overleaf-server-docs/docs/configuration/templates-system.md

 ### Your gallery ###

-On the templates gallery page, `/templates`, templates are grouped together using the tag which the user assigns to the projects, e.g. Journals, Reports etc. To see all templates add `/all` to the URL `/templates/all`, which can also be used as the default URL if you do not wish to use the folder for grouping.
+On the templates gallery page, `/templates`, templates are grouped together using the tag which the user assigns to the projects, e.g. Journals, Reports etc. To see all templates add `/all` to the URL `/templates/all`, which can also be used as the default URL if you do not wish to use tags for groupings.

 Like-wise, you can view/link to templates within a specific category by appending the tag name to the templates URL, for example: `/templates/journals`.